ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Accessibility is making your webpage easy for all people to user - even people with  disabilities.
 In this course, you'll build a quiz webpage.
 You'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.

+### certification 2: Tribute page

+This is one of the required projects to earn your certification.
+For this project, you will build a tribute page for a subject of your choosing, fictional or real.